oneexists/oneexists.github.io/git/feature-branch-workflow.md

 that are easier to follow and groups changes appropriately in an easy to follow sequence.

-## Step 3
 If there is more to be done, commits can revert back to in-progress style.
 If there isn't more to add at the base of the branch, these commits can be quickly restructured by working from the most recent "finished" commit when choosing a commit to reset to.

-## Step 4
+## Step 3: Finalize branch
-When the feature is implemented and work is ready to be shared, all that will need to be done is to finish any organizing of commits and creating a pull request to merge the feature branch with its new added functionality.
+Step through changes implemented and take time to review changes.
+Refactoring is an important step in development and this provides a time to review what is written to ensure it communicates what it intends to do.
+The easiest way to start approaching refactoring is to adopt a style that provides readability.

+The branch can then be merged through a pull request with an organized set of changes that can be easily reviewed with a descriptive log of changes through the commit history.

 ## Additional Options when Building the Commit Log
 Some additional features that can be used is to use the